-Presenting the Integrated Monitoring Initiative for SDG 6
+Presenting the UN-Water Integrated Monitoring Initiative for SDG 6

 How to ensure harmonized monitoring of the entire water cycle?

-The specific objectives of the initiative are to:
+The objectives of the Integrated Monitoring Initiative are to:

-- Report on global progress towards SDG 6
+- Compile country data and report on global progress towards SDG 6